xtreme22886/SmartThings_Unifi-Presence-REST/README.md

 ## Testing

 Once you have a Docker container running the above image, you can verify things are working correctly by browsing to the IP address of your Docker with the port of the container.
-Browsing to that website should respond back with a *Hello World* message.
+Browsing to this should load the main page with a list of site endpoints.

 ## Built With